 You will also learn about the industry through trips and speakers.
 In previous years, learners have had the opportunity to take part in a variety of short local visits to the likes of Gilkes, BAE Systems, and Siemens, and international trips to locations such as Brussels, Barcelona, and Paris.

-Alternatively, learners with a Level 2 Diploma in Engineering Technology, along with GCSE English Language and Mathematics at grade 4, also meet entry requirements.
+Alternatively, learners with an EAL Level 2 Diploma in Engineering Technology, along with GCSE English Language and Mathematics, both at grade 4, also meet entry requirements.

-All applicants will require an interview with the course tutor and in some cases, an aptitude test.
+All applicants will require an interview with the course tutor and in some cases, a trade test.

 After Your Course

 With this qualification, you can progress into straight into employment or an apprenticeship in engineering, as you will have the knowledge and workshop skills companies are looking for.

 You can also progress to into Higher Education - either through a Higher Apprenticeship or at some universities.